datagnss/datagnss.github.io/gnss/rtk_receiver/MA10P-V2/index.md

 After connecting, open `192.168.4.1` to configure the web page.

+>You can configure up to four WiFi networks.
+After setup, the receiver will automatically connect to your local WiFi station at startup.
+To check its IP address, connect to the AP and open `192.168.4.1`.

 MA10P-V2 supports CLAS/MADOCA positioning using corrections provided by the built-in QZS6C service.
 Supported positioning modes may vary by model.

 ### QZSS / L6 correction